cs-ed/edtech-plan-Ward-Cats/README.md

 Three years ago the school district went 1:1 with Chromebooks and Mr. Ward began teaching a Computer Concepts & Applications course to provide students a greater understanding of what and how they could use their Chromebook and the Google Suite.

-With the pandemic, there were investments in infrasturcture as the district went to distance learning in March, 2019 and remained that way until January 2020 when reopening hybrid.
-The district returned to traditional instruction for the 2021-2022 school year with students.
+With the pandemic, there were investments in infrasturcture as the district went to distance learning in March, 2019, and remained that way until January, 2020, when reopening in a hybrid format.
+The district returned to traditional instruction for the 2021-2022 school year with students on campus.

 ---